 - Skills Development Scotland

 Our CLD Plan includes actions in relation to identified needs such as improving skills for learning life and work, particularly amongst vulnerable or disadvantaged groups, or supporting volunteering and the development of existing and new community groups.
-Our partnership approach involved developing (with two other local authorities) an online CLD planning tool which sets out these actions and the evidence base that supports the need for them.
-You can view and comment on the action plans via the planning tool feedback section here.
+We provide regular updates and showcase good practice in CLD locally via the You and Your Community Newsletter.
+The latest version of the newsletter is on the community grant scheme page that you can access to the right of this section.